Benefits of talking to someone

 If you have a particular concerns, there are also counsellors who specialise in particular issues.

 - addiction (drugs, alcohol, gambling)

 - school and careers

-Counselling Directory gives you an overview of the counselling process and of the different types of counselling available, and check out the helpful sites below for more information on specific issues and services.
+Counselling Directory gives you an overview of the counselling process and of the different types of counselling available.